noahc3/abilitystones-1.8/README.md

+# The 1.8.9 version is no longer being updated.

 ## A warning

 A lot of the code in this mod does not follow good coding practice.
 I am using this mod to learn the Minecraft Forge API.
 While the code technically works, use it at your own risk.